NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 ## Program and communicate with the FPGA
 TODO: merge last two sections

+## Citations

+I would like to know if this explanatios or code was usefull to somebody so if it's the case let me know (star the project for ex.)
+Just use this as you need!

 ## Note:
 This project is still under development.
 It started on Nov 2018.